A Championship Family for NCOF

 Chef Nikki Shaw is committed to spreading awareness of and combating childhood obesity.
 Nikki is a featured chef and spokesperson for the California Department of Public Health's Network For a Healthy California & Champions For Change campaign and featured chef for the L.A.
 Lakers official NBA website, offering information and recipes to help prevent childhood obesity.
 Nikki graduated with honors from Howard University in Washington D.C. with a Bachelor's degree in Journalism.
 She graduated as a chef from Southeastern Culinary Academy and completed her internship at Disney World in Orlando, Florida.

-Chef Nikki is also a speaker for the American Diabetes Association, an expert contributor for the Warner Bros. momlogic.com website where she writes food and family related articles and publishes recipes.
-Check Nikki has appeared on Food Network as a finalist on The Next Food Network Star: Season 3 and several other popular reality TV shows and specials.
+Chef Nikki is also an advocate/speaker for the American Diabetes Association, an expert contributor for the Warner Bros. momlogic.com website where she writes food and family related articles and publishes recipes.
+Chef Nikki has appeared on Food Network as a finalist on The Next Food Network Star: Season 3 and several other popular reality TV shows and specials.

 Before joining the Pacer and Laker front offices, Brian played four seasons with the Lakers (1999-2003), helping the team to three consecutive NBA Championships (2000, 2001, 2002).
 A 14-year NBA veteran, Shaw was originally selected by the Boston Celtics in the first round of the 1988 NBA Draft (24th overall).
 During his NBA career, Brian played for the Celtics, Miami Heat, Orlando Magic, Golden State Warriors, Philadelphia 76ers, Portland Trail Blazers, and Los Angeles Lakers.
 With career averages of 6.9 points and 4.2 assists, Shaw announced his retirement on September 24, 2003 after having played in 943 regular season and 127 playoff games.